Richard Duffin: Education and career

 to Princeton University for John Forbes Nash, Jr., later a Nobel laureate.
 In 1949, Duffin and his student Raoul Bott developed a generalized method of synthesising networks without transformers which were required in earlier methods.

+In 1941, Duffin and A. C. Schaeffer put forward a conjecture in metric diophantine approximation which was resolved in 2020 by James Maynard and Dimitris Koukoulopoulos.

 In 1967 Duffin joined with Clarence Zener and Elmor Peterson to write Geometric Programming which developed a branch of mathematical programming by introducing a generalization of polynomials to posynomials for engineering applications.
 Impressed with its innovations, a reviewer wrote, "common sense, ingenuity and originality in applying first principles are still competitive with other creative forms of the intellect."
 The methods of geometric programming are sometimes adapted for convex optimization.

 Duffin would remain at Carnegie Mellon until his retirement in 1988.
 Duffin was also a consultant to Westinghouse Electric Corporation.

-Duffin was inducted to the National Academy of Sciences in 1972 and to the American Academy of Arts and Sciences in 1984.
+Duffin was inducted to the National Academy of Sciences in 1972 and to the American Academy of Arts and Sciences in 1974.
 He was joint winner of the 1982 John von Neumann Theory Prize, and winner of Sigma Xi's Monie A. Ferst Award for 1984 in recognition of his ability as a teacher and communicator.

 He was elected to the 2002 class of Fellows of the Institute for Operations Research and the Management Sciences.